wujy28/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 patients without a noticeable sluggishness in performance for typical usage.
-3. A ED doctor with above average typing speed for regular English text should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. An ED doctor with above average typing speed for regular English text should be able to accomplish most of the tasks faster using commands than using the mouse.

-*{More to be added}*
+4. Should not lose any data if the application is closed by any other means besides the `Exit` command.
+5. The response to any user action should be visible within 2 seconds.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
+* **Department**: A sector of the hospital responsible for a type of healthcare treatment.

 --------------------------------------------------------------------------------------------------------------------